 Admission to the IMC program occurs five times per year — in the Early Fall (August), Late Fall (October), Early Spring (January), Late Spring (March) and Summer (May).
-Admission to the DMC program occurs twice per year - in the Early Fall (August) and Early Spring (January).
+Admission to the Data Marketing Communications program occurs twice per year - in the Early Fall (August) and Early Spring (January).

 - Relevance and Professional Experience